-- 2 Go to Driving → Drive modes.

-- 3 Select a drive mode.

-- > Your car's driving characteristics and settings are adjusted, depending on your selected drive mode.
+- 1 Press the car symbol 🖂 in the bottom bar and go to Settings. - 2 Go to Driving \rightarrow Drive modes. - 3 Select a drive mode. - > Your car's driving characteristics and settings are adjusted, depending on your selected drive mode.